II. REASONS WHY BATTERERS USE FAMILY COURTS TO CONTINUE

 custody of their children as nonviolent fathers, and notably, abusive fathers

-are three times as likely to be in arrears of child support
+are three times as likely to be in arrears of child support.37 In one recent

 study in Massachusetts, fifteen of the forty fathers (approximately 38